NSO Group: Corporate history

 The company's start-up funding came from a group of investors headed by Eddy Shalev, a partner in venture capital fund Genesis Partners which invested a total of $1.8 million for a 30% stake.

 In 2013, NSO's annual revenues were around US$40 million.

 In 2014, the U.S.-based private equity firm Francisco Partners bought the company for $130 million.

-In 2014, the surveillance firm Circles (which produces is a phone geolocation tool) was acquired by Francisco Parterns for $130 million, and thus became a corporate affiliate of NSO's.
+In 2014, the surveillance firm Circles (which produces is a phone geolocation tool) was acquired by Francisco Partners for $130 million, and thus became a corporate affiliate of NSO's.

-In 2015 Francisco was seeking to sell the company for up to $1 billion.
+In 2015, Francisco was seeking to sell the company for up to $1 billion.

 Annual revenues were around $150 million in 2015.

 In June 2017, the company was put up for sale for more than $1 billion by Francisco Partners (roughly ten times what Francisco originally paid to acquire it in 2014).
 At the time it was put up for sale, NSO had almost 500 employees (up from around 50 in 2014).

-On February 14, 2019, Francisco Partners sold a majority (60%) stake of NSO back to co-founders Shalev Hulio and Omri Lavie, who were supported in the purchase by European private equity fund Novalpina Capital.
+On February 14, 2019, Francisco Partners sold a majority (60%) stake of NSO back to co-founders Shalev Hulio and Omri Lavie, who were supported in the purchase by European private equity fund Novalpina Capital which specialises in investments in controversial companies.
 Hulio and Lavie invested $100 million, with Novalpina acquiring the remaining portion of the majority stake, thus valuing the company at approximately $1 billion.
 The day after the acquisition, Novalpina attempted to address the concerns raised by Citizen Lab with a letter, stating their belief that NSO operates with sufficient integrity and caution.

 In July 2021, investors in Novalpina Capital stripped Novalpina Capital of control over its assets (including NSO) after an unresolved personal dispute amongst the co-founders of Novalpina Capital.
 Berkeley Research Group (BRG), a California-based consultancy firm, was subsequently handed control over the assets (including NSO).